 These parameters are set inside the JQM database table named GLOBALPARAMETER.
-There is no GUI or CLI to modify these, therefore they have to be altered directly inside the database with your tool of choice.
+There is no CLI to modify these, therefore they have to be altered directly inside the database with your tool of choice or through the GUI.

-Name Description De- Resta rNul- fault lable mavenRepo A Maven repository to use for dependency resolution Maven No At Central least one mavenSet- an alternate Maven settings.xml to use.
-If absent, the usual file inside NULL No Yes tingsCL ~/.m2 is used. defaultCon- the JNDI alias returned by the engine API getDefaultConnection jdbc/jqm No No nection method. logFilePer- if true, one log file will be created per launch.
-Otherwise, everything true Yes No Launch ends in the main log. inter- Period in ms for checking stop orders 10000 Yes No nalPolling- PeriodMs aliveSig- Must be a multiple of internalPollingPeriodMs.
-Perdiod at which the 60000 Yes No nalMs "I'm a alive" signal is sent disableWs- Disable all HTTP interfaces on all nodes.
-This takes precedence over false Yes Yes Api node per node settings.
-Absent means false, i.e. not forbidden. enableWs- All HTTP communications will be HTTPS and not HTTP. false Yes No ApiSsl enableWs- Use HTTP basic authentication plus RBAC backend for all WS APIs true Yes No ApiAuth disableWs- Forbids the simple API from loading on any node.
-This takes NULL Yes Yes ApiSimple precedence over node per node settings.
-Absent means false, i.e. not disableWs- forbidden.
-Forbids the client API from loading on any node.
-This takes NULL Yes Yes precedence over node per node settings.
-Absent means false, i.e. not NULL ies ies ApiClient forbidden. disableWs- Forbids the admin API from loading on any node.
-This takes NULL Yes Yes ApiAdmin precedence over node per node settings.
-Absent means false, i.e. not NULL 105 105 лріланні forbidden. enableInter- Use the internal (database-backed) PKI for issuing certificates and true Yes No nalPki trusting presented certificates uue 105 110 nan Ni uusung presented certificates
+Name Description De- Rest anNul- fault lable maven- A Maven repository to use for dependency resolution Maven No At Repo Cen- least tral one mavenSet- an alternate Maven settings.xml to use.
+If absent, the usual file inside NULL No Yes tingsCL \sim /.m2 is used. default- the JNDI alias returned by the engine API getDefaultConnection method. jdbc/jqm No No Connec- tion log- if true, one log file will be created per launch.
+Otherwise, everything ends true Yes No FilePer- in the main log.
+Launch inter- Period in ms for checking stop orders.
+Also period at which the "I'm a 60000 Yes No nalPolling- alive" signal is sent.
+Also used for checking and applying parameter PeriodMs modifications (new queues, global prm changes) dis- Disable all HTTP interfaces on all nodes.
+This takes precedence over node false No Yes ableWs- per node settings.
+Absent means false, i.e. not forbidden.
+Api enableWs- All HTTP communications will be HTTPS and not HTTP. false No No ApiSsl enableWs- Use HTTP basic authentication plus RBAC backend for all WS APIs true No No ApiAuth dis- Forbids the simple API from loading on any node.
+This takes precedence NULL Yes Yes ableWs- over node per node settings.
+Absent means false, i.e. not forbidden.
+ApiSimple dis- Forbids the client API from loading on any node.
+This takes precedence NULL Yes Yes ableWs- over node per node settings.
+Absent means false, i.e. not forbidden.
+ApiClient dis- Forbids the admin API from loading on any node.
+This takes precedence NULL Yes Yes ableWs- over node per node settings.
+Absent means false, i.e. not forbidden.
+ApiAdmin enableIn- Use the internal (database-backed) PKI for issuing certificates and trusting true No No ternalPki presented certificates pfxPass- Password of the private key file (if not using internal PKI).
+Super- No Yes word Pass- word